changliao1025/pyflowline/docs/algorithm/algorithm.rst

 Unstructured mesh
 ==============================

-PyFlowline does not provide the unstructured mesh generations.
+PyFlowline does not provide unstructured mesh generations.
 Instead, the user should use third-party generators such as the JIGSAW to generate the mesh files.
-PyFlowline only provides algorithms to import these mesh files and convert them to PyFlowline supported mesh data type.
+PyFlowline only provides algorithms to import these mesh files and convert them to PyFlowline-supported mesh data type.

 ------------------
 MPAS